Neurotech-HQ/sarufi-heyoo-blueprint/README.md

   **`Note:`** keep the port number the same as used in `app.py`

 - Finish up.

-After ruuning the command, you will have to copy the url ngrok provides.
+  After running the command, you will have to copy the url ngrok provides.
 The url looks like `https://xxxxxxxxxxx.ngrok.io`

   With the provided url, follow simple steps at [Setting whatsapp webhook](#setting-whatsapp-webhook).